laiandrew2002/token-swap/README.md

 ## 📝 Assumptions & Trade-offs

 This section documents key design decisions, their rationale, and the trade-offs involved.
+For a comprehensive checklist of edge cases and error states, see the [Edge State Checklist](./docs/EDGE_STATE_CHECKLIST.md).

 ### Assumptions